How to achieve operational excellence in the digital age

 - Identification of new skill sets managers and operators need to develop in order to use the new technologies

-- Focus on implementing lean principles to drive out waste and improve agility
+- Focus on implementing lean principles to minimize waste and overproduction and improve agility

 Stage 3 – Functional Alignment